 “Sure, I’d love some.”

 So started around two weeks (off and on) of preserving apples.
 There were (I would guess) around two to three bushels to start with, which we made into sauce, fruit leather, popsicles, and cinnamon/sugar dried apple slices.
-[Read more…]Posts may contain affiliate links, which allow me to earn a commission to support the site at no extra cost to you.
-Thank you!
+[Read more…]Translate the Site

 How to Can Green Beans

 Home canned green beans are one of the boys’ favorite veggies, so I try to process about thirty quarts each season.
 Our last round of “green” beans actually started out mostly as Purple Podded Pole Beans (which turned green when canned or cooked), but our main crop most years is Emerite pole beans.
 I prefer pole beans because there is less bending and they produce over a longer season.
 Here’s our system for cleaning and processing home canned green beans.
-[Read more…]Posts may contain affiliate links, which allow me to earn a commission to support the site at no extra cost to you.
-Thank you!
+[Read more…]Translate the Site

 Alas, my ground outside is still very much covered with snow and ice, and here I am ogling greens seeds old and new.
 I love the variety you can find by shopping through seed catalogs.

 - Lettuce – Rocky Top Mix

 - Lettuce – Red Romaine